JeffHing/angular-cabinet/README.md

 # AngularCabinetDirective

-AngularCabinetDirective is a set of directives that can be used to create a wide variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
+AngularCabinetDirective is a set of directives that can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.

-AngularCabinetDirective is modeled after the structure of a cabinet of drawers which has the following properties:
+AngularCabinetDirective is modeled after the structure of a cabinet of drawers, which has the following properties:

 * A cabinet contains one or more drawers.